chicagolandmesh/chicagolandmesh.org/site/docs/guides/local-channel.md

   - Info
 ---
 # Local Encrypted Channel Configuration
-Adding the following configuration to your node allows it to communicate encrypted messages over our local MQTT channel.
+Adding the following configuration to your node allows it to communicate encrypted messages over our local channel.

 1. Go to Channel 2
     - Navigate to the settings or configuration section where channel settings are managed.